 People think they need money to be happy.
 People think they need to be in perfect health to be happy.
 But the fact is, it’s happiness that is the goal – and some of the greatest people who ever lived were successful at finding happiness no matter what their financial or health condition.
 I’ve had a lot of people go through my programs and find out that they can actually have what they want, and then they go get it, and then they discover that what they wanted didn’t bring them the happiness they thought it would, so they use the programs and principles on more carefully selected goals… and the good news is that it works for those, too.

 We can be so quick to judge a person by their bank account, or their outward appearances – there will always be those in the media who love a good hero-to-failure story, but if we jump on that bandwagon of criticism, chances are, life will bring us through experiences of our own that teach us empathy instead of criticism, and to be more forgiving in our judgment on others.

 We must try to give people the benefit of the doubt.
 Any more, when I hear a story of a fallen guru, I immediately wonder about the “rest of the story” that the media isn’t sharing.
 I wonder about the person’s internal growth and what lessons they learned in those final days.
 I feel that I could probably still learn something valuable from them, and how I would love to pick their brain and learn from their errors rather than wind up repeating them myself.

 Anyway, some of the greatest lessons come from our failures, and God bless the man who shares those lessons in spite of his imperfections.

-In answer to your other question, to find out how I’m different from other teachers, you see an article I wrote about that very topic at http://www.
+In answer to your other question, to find out how I’m different from other teachers, I’ll share an article I wrote about that very topic below.

 Hope this helps,